-When you think of sports betting, your mind likely doesn’t immediately think tennis betting, but you’d be surprised how much money is wagered each year on tennis events - especially the US Open or any Grand Slam tournament for that matter.
+When you think of sports betting, your mind likely doesn’t immediately think tennis betting, but you’d be surprised how much money is wagered each year on tennis events – especially the US Open or any Grand Slam tournament for that matter.
 Betting on the US Open can be highly entertaining and profitable if you know player records and keep an eye on tennis odds.
 That’s why we are here with the latest US Open betting tips.

 The US Open consists of five championships: men’s and women’s doubles, men’s and women’s singles and mixed doubles.
 The tournament is played on acrylic hard courts, which can make a huge difference in your betting strategies, as some players are better on different surfaces – it depends on what they train on and what they’re used to.